adryanf/inframod/README.md

     }
 ]
 ```
-A key (foo, bar, etc.) is required to contain the definition of a module withing the "modules" sub-section of package.json.

 The required fields for a module definition are

 * path - the relative path of the module project (where the package.json for that module is located)